masashitsubaki/CPI_prediction/README.md

 This code is a simpler model and its faster implementation of our paper "[Compound-protein Interaction Prediction with End-to-end Learning of Neural Networks for Graphs and Sequences (Bioinformatics, 2018)](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/bty535/5050020?redirectedFrom=PDF)" in PyTorch.
-In this code, we prepare two CPI datasets of human and *C.elegans* provided in "[Improving compound–protein interaction prediction by building up highly credible negative samples (Bioinformatics, 2015).](https://academic.oup.com/bioinformatics/article/31/12/i221/216307)"
+In this code, we prepare two CPI datasets of human and *C. elegans* provided in "[Improving compound–protein interaction prediction by building up highly credible negative samples (Bioinformatics, 2015).](https://academic.oup.com/bioinformatics/article/31/12/i221/216307)"
 Note that the ratio of positive and negative samples is 1:1.